MrMyastan/WarpDeDorp/README.md

   - prints current teleport request
   - players have permission to use this command by default
 - tpback command
-  - teleports you back to where you were before the last teleport you accepted
+  - teleports you back to where you were before the last teleport you accept
   - players have permission to use this command by default
 # Things to note
 - teleport requests dont have any queueing, a new request overwrites a previous